 The city’s unofficial motto is “Keep Portland Weird.”
 If you’re looking for a place to let your flag fly – this is it!
 Yes, it gets a little chilly and there’s a little bit of rain.
 But the culture in Portland is the perfect mix of urban and indie all tied up with a great sense of community.
 For the spontaneous, Portland is the kind of place you can move to first and look for a job in later.
 The unemployment rate is lower than most major U.S. cities, making the Oregon city a safe place to find your professional footing.

 Whatever you’re imagining when you think of Texas, stop it – Austin is nothing like the Texas you’ve seen in movies.
 The city has grown in popularity thanks to South by Southwest (SXSW).
 So, it’s no surprise that Austin is called the “Live Music Capital of the World.”
 But don’t think that this city is just about music.
 Austin has world-class shopping, global museums, and plenty of outdoor activities to keep busy.
 Plus, where else are you able to get any kind of food in taco form?

-If you’re interested in the tech industry but don’t want to venture out to Silicon Valley quite yet, Denver might be your next place of residence.
+If you’re interested in the tech industry but don’t want to venture out to Silicon Valley quite yet, contact this denver realtor as they might just have your ideal home on their books.
 The city’s “young and educated” population has grown 47% since 2000, and no – it’s not just because marijuana is legal.
 Denver has equal access to nature and to urban fixtures.
 So, the hardest decision you’ll have to make on a Saturday is whether to spend it in the mountains or in a microbrewery.

 And they said life after college would be tough…